subtle-seattle/test_blog2/content/posts/Teneriffe.md

 Make sure you are wearing hiking boots with a good grip to keep your feet and ankles happy.

-**Note:** In case you aren’t wearing sturdy shoes, feel free to skip the rocky part of the hike as it can get dangerous with loose rocks.
+**Note:**  In case you aren’t wearing sturdy shoes, feel free to skip the rocky part of the hike as it can get dangerous with loose rocks, especially if it is rainy.

 ![](/uploads/img_1699.jpg)